The 10 Best Cities to Invest in Commercial Real Estate Today

 Based on our analysis, here are the 10 best cities to invest in commercial real estate today, and the keys to their continued prospects:

 10. Denver.
 Prices are rising in the mile-high city, where Origin has been investing since 2015: a 5.7% rise in office rents, in CBRE’s recent survey, and increases of 6% for houses and 12.8% for condos, according to the Denver Metro Association of Realtors.
 And millennials are swelling riverfront and lakefront neighborhoods that overlook the Rocky Mountains.
 Denver’s diverse economy in energy, technology and financial services allows them to find jobs quickly.

 9. Minneapolis.
 An educated workforce—70% with some college coursework—fills high-tech manufacturing and financial services jobs.
 Minneapolis-St. Paul is a regional arts hub with a low cost of living.
-Stable prices make the Twin Cities ideal for core and value-add real estate investment, one of the reasons Origin will begin investing here.
+Stable prices make the Twin Cities ideal for core and value-add real estate investment.

 8. Las Vegas.
 Our quantitative analysis prompted us to research Las Vegas, which has emerged from a slow recovery less reliant on entertainment and construction.
 Amazon distribution and return centers have spurred a housing rebound, and Nevada has no corporate or individual income tax.
 Thanks to its slow recovery, there’s lots of room for rent growth in this market and is prompting our team to keep evaluating a possible expansion into this promising metro area.